 Too Much Watering

 Your yard needs to be watered, but overwatering is a very bad practice.
-According to Sodco, when you water your yard constantly, the grass is deprived of oxygen and is unable to flourish.
+When you water your yard constantly, the grass is deprived of oxygen and is unable to flourish.
 Do not water your lawn every day; a few times a week is plenty.
 You can tell if your yard needs to be watered based on how dry the soil is, and you can analyze that with a soil moisture sensor.
 There are also signs of dryness based on the appearance of your grass.
 If your grass is a dull green or turning brown, then you’ll know it needs watering.
+If you struggle with finding a good watering schedule because of weather, trips, or any other cause, you may want to look into other yard options.
+Artificial grass reduces water usage, or you can try something new like xeriscaping.

 These habits can seem like they won’t make any real difference, but they can lead to a gradual decay of your yard.
 Undoing these behaviors doesn’t require all that more effort than doing them.
 Your yard can be salvaged, it’s just a matter of whether you’re serious about salvaging it.